 |PROPHE - Program for Research On Private Higher Education seeks to build knowledge about private higher education around the world.
 PROPHE neither represents nor promotes private higher education.
 Its main mission is scholarship, which, in turn, should inform public discussion and policymaking.
 Founded in 2000, PROPHE received multiple Ford Foundation grants through 2008.
 It presently functions only on the voluntary efforts of its members, along with indirect funding from the University at Albany.
 We welcome inquiries about potential financial grants to PROPHE or about other collaborations.|

-Follow the latest global private higher education (phe) developments on this home page through a database that already incorporates more than 500 news reports on PHE worldwide, searchable by date, country, region and other categories (e.g. for-profit, access).
+Delicious account: More than 2000 news reports!.
+Follow the latest global private higher education developments on PROPHE's Global News Report through a database searchable by date, country, region and other categories (e.g. for-profit, access).

-PROPHE continues working on its global data panels showing individual countries, with separate regional tables on Africa, Asia, Europe, and Latin America.
-The present global and regional tables cover 117 countries (See under Data/International Data).
-We are preparing global and regional data for 2000, 2005, and 2010.
+Global data: PROPHE continues working on its global data panels showing individual countries and global and regional data for 2000, 2005, and 2010.

 Country law analysis on Brazil and Peru have been added.
 See Country Laws on Private Higher Education.